Skip navigation links

 Please note that this service is not available for students required to complete a substance use assessment by a court or legal entity outside of Michigan State University.
 For assistance with those requirements, email spartansmart.hp@msu.edu.

 Most MSU students are likely to avoid harm related to alcohol use by either drinking in moderation and taking preventive measures or by abstaining from alcohol altogether.
-However, because alcohol abuse is closely linked to serious personal challenges and setbacks commonly faced by college students, it is essential for the wellbeing and success of our entire campus community that every student actively monitors their drinking patterns, recognizes significant risk factors, and understands the resources and support available both on campus and in the community.
+However, because alcohol misuse is closely linked to serious personal challenges and setbacks commonly faced by college students, it is essential for the wellbeing and success of our entire campus community that every student actively monitors their drinking patterns, recognizes significant risk factors, and understands the resources and support available both on campus and in the community.
 Utilizing the Alcohol eCHECKUP TO GO is an important first step in this process.

 Taking care of ourselves and supporting our friends are essential for fostering a vibrant and healthy Michigan State University community.
 Thank you for completing this program.
 Your dedication to becoming informed, compassionate, and proactive members of the Spartan community is greatly valued and appreciated.